 How long does it take to grow a milkfish?

-Milkfish take about 3-5 years to attain sexual maturity and spawn under marine conditions.
-For a start, about 100 juveniles can be stocked in a 1000 m2 pond, or 10 m diameter cage, or a 200-ton tank.
-Milkfish is harvested after three to four months.
+Milkfish take about 3-5 years to mature sexually and spawn under marine conditions.
+For a start, about 100 juveniles can be stocked in a 1000 m2 pond, 10 m diameter cage, or 200-ton tank.
+They are harvested after three to four months.

 Can milkfish grow in freshwater?

 Milkfish are euryhaline, stenothermic fish.
-They occur and can be cultured in freshwater, brackishwater, and marine waters but only in the tropical and subtropical Indian and Pacific oceans (rare in the eastern Pacific from southern California to Peru) where the temperature is >20°C.
+They occur and can be cultured in freshwater, brackishwater, and marine waters, but only in the tropical and subtropical Indian and Pacific oceans (they are rare in the eastern Pacific from southern California to Peru) where the temperature is >20°C.

 How many days does Bangus grow?

-The hatchlings are grown to marketable sizes in 18-21 days in larval ponds.
-During the growing period, they are fed with a mixture of plankton and commercial feeds.
+The hatchlings are grown to marketable sizes in larval ponds in 18-21 days.
+They are fed with a mixture of plankton and commercial feeds during the growing period.
 Bangus are harvested after three to four months.

 How long can a Bangus live?

-The milkfish can grow to 1.80 m (5 ft 11 in) but are most often no more than 1 m (39 in) in length.
+The milkfish can grow to 1.80 m (5 ft 11 in) but are usually no more than 1 m (39 in) in length.
 They can reach a weight of about 14 kg (31 lb). and an age of 15 years.

 How many times a day should milkfish breeders be fed?

-Grow-out feeds are generally broadcast 3 times a day at 08:00, 12:00, and 16:00 at fixed areas of the pond.
+Grow-out feeds are generally broadcast 3 times a day at 08:00, 12:00, and 16:00 at fixed pond areas.
 Automatic and demand feeders are loaded with feed two times a day (09:00 and 14:00).
 Supplemental feed is fed to fry and juveniles in modified extensive systems at 3 percent of biomass/day.

 How do you breed milkfish?

 Natural spawning occurs annually in milkfish reared in floating net cages or concrete tanks.
-Spawning usually occurs at midnight to early morning hours following chasing and violent splashing behavior.
+Spawning usually occurs from midnight to early morning following chasing and violent splashing behavior.
 Eggs are collected and reared in the hatchery for fry production.

 What is the advantage of raising milkfish?